mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 **Security Requirements**

-- [ ] The plugin does not expose a vulnerability.
+- [ ] Security reviews do not reveal any exploitable vulnerabilities in the plugin.
 - [ ] The plugin provided an email address or a username on the [Community Server](https://community.mattermost.com) used to report vulnerabilities in the future.

 **Functional Requirements**